teo-tsirpanis/Farkle/docsrc/content/the-precompiler.md

 Farkle's precompiler was made for grammars that are static, that's the reason it only works on static readonly fields: once you created it in your code, you cannot change it.
 Otherwise, what good would the precompiler be?

 You can always call a non-deterministic function like `DateTime.Now()` that will make your designtime Farkle parse integers in the hexadecimal format in your birthday, and in the decimal format in all other days.
-If you build your app on your birthday, it will produce bizarre results on all the other days, and if you build it on a day other than your birthday, it will work every time, except of your birthday (the worst birthday present) __Just don't do it.__ Farkle cannot be made to detect such things, and you are not getting any smarter by doing it.
+If you build your app on your birthday, it will produce bizarre results on all the other days, and if you build it on a day other than your birthday, it will work every time, except of your birthday (the worst birthday present). __Just don't do it.__ Farkle cannot be made to detect such things, and you are not getting any smarter by doing it.

 ### Building from an IDE

 And last but not least, the precompiler will not work when running a .NET Framework-based edition of MSBuild.
 This includes building from IDEs such as Visual Studio.
 The recommended way to build an app that uses the precompiler is through `dotnet build` and its friends.
-This _doesn't mean_ that the precompiler won't work on .NET Framework assemblies; you have to use the new project format and build with the .NET Core SDK; it will normally work.
+This doesn't mean that the precompiler won't work on .NET Framework assemblies; you have to use the new project format and build with the .NET Core SDK; it will normally work.

+> __Note__: Precompiling a .NET Framework assembly will load it to the .NET Core-based precompiler.
+While it sometimes works due to a compatibility shim, don't hold your breath that it will always work and you'd better not precompile designtime Farkles in assemblies that use .NET Framework-only features.
+It might work, it might fail, who knows?
+And why are you still using the .NET Framework?

 Rider however can use the precompiler with a simple workaround.
 Open its settings, go to "Build, Execution, Deployment", "Toolset and Build", "Use MSBuild version", and select an MSBuild executable from the .NET Core SDK (it typically has a `.dll` extension).